 – This workshop does not just encompass photographing in the field and once back in camp you will be taught how to select an image to edit.
 Knowing which image to edit is the first step in producing award-winning imagery.

 – Learning how to edit a file so that it is print ready is an art form in and of itself.
 On this photo workshop we will not only prepare an image for print but Londolozi will actually print one of your own photographs, which you will take home.

 – If you have not visited Africa in the Summer months, then you are in for a treat as the bush is simply bursting forth with life.
 The migrant birds are all here, butterflies and dung beetles are the order of the day, as are wild flowers.
 Bring your wide-angle lenses and macro lenses along too.

-– Although the chief objective of this workshop is big cats, we have a full five nights and plenty of time to capture the full diversity of life.
+– Although the chief objective of this workshop is leopards, we have a full 5 nights and plenty of time to capture the full diversity of life.
 There are no long distances to cover at Londolozi as the camp is situated in the heart of the reserve, which means that you have lots of opportunity to enjoy your photography.
 The Summer days are long which means more time in the field and more photo opportunities!

 – For those of you wanting to extend your stay Mala Mala is right next-door and Mashatu Game Reserve in Botswana is only 2 hours away.
 Why not make this a green season extravaganza and extend your safari by filling out a form at the bottom of this page.